lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 ## Backwards Compatibility

-All HIPs that introduce backward incompatibilities must include a section describing these incompatibilities and their severity.
-The HIP must explain how the author proposes to deal with these incompatibilities.
-HIP submissions without a sufficient backward compatibility treatise may be rejected outright.
+There are no impacts to backwards compatibility.

-## Security Implications
+## Security Implications TODO

 If there are security concerns in relation to the HIP, those concerns should be explicitly addressed to make sure reviewers of the HIP are aware of them.

-## How to Teach This
+## How to Teach This TODO

 For a HIP that adds new functionality or changes interface behaviors, it is helpful to include a section on how to teach users, new and experienced, how to apply the HIP to their work.

-## Reference Implementation
+## Reference Implementation TODO

 The reference implementation must be complete before any HIP is given the status of “Final.”
 The final implementation must include test code and documentation.